 On the downside, this isn't the best for airport use as you'll need to check it and it can be more difficult to find a place to stow it on public transportation or in smaller cars.
 But, it does fold relatively flat and depending on your needs it could be the only stroller you ever need, saving you time and money with a one and done stroller solution over two.

 Baby Jogger City Mini

-The Baby Jogger City Mini earned a Top Pick for best everyday use with high scores for ease of use, maneuverability, and quality.
-This stroller may be one of the heavier and larger options, but it has everything you'll need for almost any kind of trip, making it feel like a small well-equipped outing machine.
-This stroller is easy to push and turn, has a giant canopy, and folds with one quick step.
-It has a near flat recline for napping, a large storage bin, and is made with materials that come together in a sturdy practical stroller that works with several infant car seats.
-The City Mini can do it all and potentially fill two niches with one product saving you money and the energy needed to decide on two products.
-Combine this option with a compatible infant car seat, and it maybe the only stroller you need to buy.
+The Baby Jogger City Mini is a Top Pick for best everyday use that is easy to use, maneuverable, and nicer quality.
+While this stroller may be one of the heavier and larger options in this lineup, it has everything you'll need for almost any kind of trip, making it feel like a small well-equipped adventure machine.
+The City Mini is easy to push and turn, has a large canopy, and folds with one quick step on-the-fly.
+It has a near flat recline for comfortable napping, a large storage bin, and materials that come together in a sturdy, practical product that works with a variety of infant car seats.

 Easy to use

 Car seat compatible